Jilan5/poridhi---task-management-queue-using-celery-redis-and-flask/README.md

 You should see output indicating that the Celery worker has started successfully and is ready to process tasks.

-## Submitting and Monitoring Tasks
+##Step 4: Submitting and Monitoring Tasks

 Let's interact with our application using the Flask shell.
 Open another terminal and run: